DataDog/documentation/content/en/agent/guide/why-should-i-install-the-agent-on-my-cloud-instances.md

 * **Custom metrics with DogStatsD** - With the Datadog Agent, use the built-in [StatsD client][4] to send custom metrics from your application, allowing you to correlate what's happening with your application, your users, and your system.

-* **Custom Agent Checks** - For even deeper customization, implement [custom Agent checks][5] to collect metrics and other data from your custom systems or applications and send them to Datadog.
+* **Custom Agent checks** - For even deeper customization, implement [custom Agent checks][5] to collect metrics and other data from your custom systems or applications and send them to Datadog.

 * **Application Logs**: The Datadog Agent [collects and forwarder application logs that are created locally][6] on your cloud VMs or containers so they don't need to be forwarded through the Cloud-provider.
 These logs also have Agent-level tags applied.